anushkadewoolkar1/Zelda/README.md

 # Project Overview
-This project is the second sprint of our game development series.
-The primary objectives for Sprint 2 include:
+This project is Sprint 3 of our game development series.
+The primary objectives for Sprint 3 that were implemented were:

+Interface and Class Development:
-- Creating and refining interfaces for different aspects of the game (players, enemies, items, etc.).
-- Implementing classes for each game object in our initial dungeon/level.
+We Created and refined interfaces for various aspects of the game (players, enemies, items, projectiles, blocks, etc.) and implemented classes for each game object in our initial dungeon/level.

+Rendering and Animation:
-- Drawing, animating, and moving these objects as they will appear in the final game.
+Implemented drawing, animating, and movement logic for game objects so that they visually behave as expected in the final game.

+State Management:
-- Managing state changes for objects (e.g., directional facing, taking damage, etc.).
+Managed state changes for objects, including directional facing, taking damage, and triggering invulnerability.

-- Handling user input to control the player character
+Collision Handling:
+Developing a comprehensive collision system that:

+Uses bounding boxes (via an IGameObject interface) for collision detection.
+Implements a sort-and-sweep algorithm to optimize collision checks between dynamic objects.
+Separates collision detection from collision response by dispatching events to dedicated collision handler classes  Uses velocity vectors to help determine collision sides for proper response logic.

 # Team Members
 - Aidan Roley
 - Anushka Dewoolkar
-- Chlore Feller
+- Chloe Feller
 - Kyle Dietrich
 - Paul Paciorek
 - Roy Volker Acapulco

 # Controls
-Below are the key mappings implemented for Sprint 2.
+Below are the key mappings implemented for Sprint 3.

 # Player Controls
 Arrow Keys or WASD: Move the player character (e.g., Link) and change facing direction.